Chebem/Chebem/README.md

 <details>
 <summary>Click to expand</summary>

-I enjoy learning new tech stacks, love cooking and baking, staying active outdoors, and ending my weekends with a list of starred K-dramas and a bowl of popcorn.
+I enjoy learning new tech stacks, love cooking and baking, outdoors activites, and ending my weekends with a list of starred K-dramas and a bowl of popcorn.

 I value consistency, growth, and building technology that solves real problems.